 In an increasingly digital world, we’re collectively craving connection in our homes — to materials, to makers, to meaning.
-And that’s exactly what handmade design brings back into our spaces, and why I’m embracing it (and you should too!)
+And that’s exactly what handmade home decor brings back into our spaces, and why I’m embracing it (and you should too!)

 So, what’s behind this wave of handmade and an increased focus on craftsmanship?